BBC Television Shakespeare: Reception

 Russell Davies found a production that didn't work, with only Rosemary Leach's Emilia redeeming things in the final scene.
-Hoskins was "nasty, brutal and short... making Iago a giggling psychopath reduces the tragedy to vicitimisation".
-Nancy Banks-Smith also praised Leach as well as Miller's artistic compositions, but she founds Hopkins' performance - as well as his pants with their codpiece - to be ill-advised and distracting.
-G.M.
-Pearce, in Cahiers Élisabéthains, agreed that Hopkins was not everyone's idea of how Othello should be portrayed but admired Hoskins as a "mastiff-like" Iago, "by turns disturbing and magnetic throughout".
+Hoskins was "nasty, brutal and short ... making Iago a giggling psychopath reduces the tragedy to vicitimisation".
+Nancy Banks-Smith also praised Leach as well as Miller's artistic compositions, but she founds Hopkins's performance – as well as his pants with their codpiece – to be ill-advised and distracting.
+G. M. Pearce, in Cahiers Élisabéthains, agreed that Hopkins was not everyone's idea of how Othello should be portrayed but admired Hoskins as a "mastiff-like" Iago, "by turns disturbing and magnetic throughout".
 Pearce concluded that Othello was not one of Miller's more successful productions, although often beautiful and with some striking performances.
-R. Thomas Simone, in Shakespeare on Film Newsletter, also noted Hopkins' unfortunate striped pants and the domestication of the production, which was dominated by Iago.
+R. Thomas Simone, in Shakespeare on Film Newsletter, also noted Hopkins's unfortunate striped pants and the domestication of the production, which was dominated by Iago.
 Simone found it unusual that even in the final tableau, Desdemona's body and Othello's final moments are treated as less visually important than Iago.
 Although Simone felt Hoskins, Wilton, and Leach all succeeded, the domestic approach by Miller and Hopkins neutered the power of the title figure: "the largeness of the character of Othello is thrown away".

 In the Washington Post, David Richards felt it was ridiculous to retain the references to Hopkins as black, when Richards felt Hopkins was playing the role as a white man, and bringing only "peevish and snarling" approaches to a great character.
 The low-volume of speech turned the production into mumbling, and Miller's camera lingered too much, mistaking slow pacing for intimacy.
 Howard Hoskins was successful in playing the class distinction of Iago from the rest of the cast.
 Choice declared that the production lacked "verbal music, passion, and epic tragic scale" and would alienate students from Shakespeare.
 "Iago and Desdemond have been more interestingly and movingly played in dozens of regional theatre productions in the US".
 Richard Ingrams, in the Spectator, declared Hopkins "hopelessly miscast", suiting the intellectual Pierre in the 1972 War and Peace but not the martial Othello; his opening speech to the council was "delivered in the dull monotone of a policeman giving evidence in a magistrate's court".
 Wilton was too old, coming across like Joyce Grenfell.
 Ingrams concluded that Miller understood every line of the play but had "no insight whatsoever into the actors who speak them".

 Clive James was indecisive.
 He found the production interesting and visually "absolutely ravishing", and enjoyed the subtle notes (except for Othello's codpiece).
 Wilton and Hopkins spoke the verse well but not Hoskins, who additionally made Iago too overtly untrustworthy, asking "would you buy a used handkerchief from this man?"
 Ultimately, Miller's approach left the play deprived of most of its forward drive.